Social Listening: What It Is and Why It’s so Important for Your Business

 Social listening also allows you to see the social media sentiment, which is how people feel about your brand by gauging whether the responses (on either a particular post or a broader range, such as account as a whole) received are positive, negative, or neutral.
 Knowing this can let you respond accordingly by changing your wording, advertising strategy, and more, so you can increase your positive reactions.

 If you’re new to the world of social media management for your business, the terms “social listening” and “social monitoring” may seem interchangeable, but they aren’t.
 While the two share similarities, each has their own purpose and benefits.

 Social monitoring is the act of responding to customer comments, questions, and issues as they’re received.
 This reactive approach is primarily in place to get the commenter from point A to point B — whether point B is a how-to guide, support article that solves the issue, or information, such as how to contact support.
-This type of social interaction is not only vital for customers, but also the minimum effort you should be putting forth on social media for your brand.
+This type of social interaction is not only vital for customers, but also the minimum effort you should be putting forth on your social media branding.

 Social listening, on the other hand, is proactive.
 It zooms out on social monitoring’s macro focus and looks at the bigger picture: How are people talking about your brand in conversations you’re not tagged in?
 For many businesses that don’t take part of social listening, these conversations are as far gone as the dark web, and this valuable data is lost to the ether.
 It’s not just about your brand, either.
 Social listening zooms out to your entire industry, so you can identify trends, keep up with competition, and let your customers know you’re there for them when they need you.

 Now that you know the difference between social monitoring and social listening, it’s a little easier to discern why the latter is important.
 In a nutshell, it provides insight that social monitoring doesn’t and wasn’t intended to do.
 It doesn’t mean this reactive tactic is not important, but here are some of the things you can’t find with monitoring that you can with listening.